The Baruch College Faculty Handbook

 Baruch has been ranked as the most diverse college in the United States, with students from across the wide spectrum of New York City's cosmopolitan population, as well as from 148 other nations.
-Total enrollment is over 15,000, including nearly 2,500 graduate students.
+Total enrollment is over 17,000, including more than 3,000 graduate students.
 The profile of the traditional Baruch student has remained unchanged since the college's beginnings: smart students, many of whom work, many of whom do not speak English at home, and many of whom are the first in their families to attend college.
 They are willing to work and study hard to make their career aspirations a reality.
 Day, evening, and weekend class schedules are designed to accommodate both full- and part-time students.

 Baruch's faculty combine outstanding academic credentials with significant real-world experience.
-Roughly 450 teach full time, with about 95 percent holding the PhD or other terminal degree.
+More than 500 teach full time, with about 95 percent holding the PhD or other terminal degree.
 Full-time faculty teach both entry-level and advanced courses and serve as advisors to student organizations and pre-professional programs.
 Many are affiliated with the PhD programs at the CUNY Graduate Center.
 As leaders in their chosen academic fields, faculty members are regularly recognized with fellowships and awards.
 Several hold the prestigious title of City University Distinguished Professor.

 Baruch College Campus